dongido001/vscode-sync-env/README.md

 This is the README for ["sync-env"](https://marketplace.visualstudio.com/items?itemName=dongido.sync-env) which helps you keep your env files in sync.
 Once you have installed the `sync-env` extension, it will begin synchronizing any source env file and destination env file/files found in your project root folder.
 It also works with sub folders too.

+Annnnd if you like it, consider suppporting me at [Pateron](https://www.patreon.com/dongido)

 ## Installing

 Download and install it from the vs-code market [here](https://marketplace.visualstudio.com/items?itemName=dongido.sync-env)